avmchandrish/bootstrapping/README.md

 To read more about applications of bootstrapping, as well as different types, such as non-parametric, Bayesian, etc. bootstrapping, check out [Jillian Green's Medium article](https://jillian-green.medium.com/applications-of-bootstrapping-8240da9df6d7))

 ## Summary
 **Bootstrapping** is a statistical technique in which we replicate an existing dataset by resampling uniformly with replacement many times.
 The resulting bootstrapped samples and their corresponding statistic can then be accumulated into a final dataset that gives us important information about the overall target population.
-Since it is performed with minimal time, financial, and computational resources, which makes it a powerful tool in statistics and data science fields.
+It is performed with minimal time, and financial resources, which makes it a powerful tool in statistics and data science fields.

 ## More resources
 * [StatQuest - *Bootstrapping Main Ideas!!!*](https://www.youtube.com/watch?v=Xz0x-8-cgaQ&ab_channel=StatQuestwithJoshStarmer)